anoma/namada-interface/specs/browser-extension/architecture.md

 The extension has a simple authentication mechanism to give a user access to their seed and private keys.
 Currently, when the user enters a password, it is used to decrypt their mnemonic, which, if successful, will set the password in the application's state until either the service worker shuts down, or the user locks the wallet.
-This will soon be changed so that the password is checked against a stored and encrypted value of arbitray value.
+This will soon be changed so that the password is checked against a stored and encrypted value of arbitray data.
 This should be initially set when the user sets up the extension, where it will be generated and encrypted to be used for validating passwords only.

 ## Manifest considerations